 For its genre, the structure of the film is straight-up and by-the-numbers, which for me, all the more underlines my belief that if you spend a little time developing and creating characters that resonate in the right way, you can produce a romantic comedy that doesn’t simply rely on concept and star names to sell itself.
-Sure, Jerry Maguire lays on the cheese, but everything here is so well delivered that it’s mostly earned and never feels over-egged.
+Sure, Jerry Maguire lays on the cheese, but everything here is so well delivered that it’s mostly earned and doesn’t feel over-egged.

-As with any ‘romcom’ (and Cameron Crowe film for that matter), the soundtrack plays a key role.
-Songs by folk and rock legends like Bob Dylan, Tom Petty and most notably Bruce Springsteen’s ‘Secret Garden’, pop-up to add welcome atmosphere to key dramatic moments.
-It has moments that have become iconic – and it is that rare thing, an American rom-com with heart beyond its running time.
+As with most modern-day rom-coms (and Cameron Crowe film for that matter), the soundtrack plays a key role.
+Songs by folk and rock legends like Bob Dylan, Tom Petty and most notably Bruce Springsteen’s Secret Garden add depth of atmosphere to key dramatic moments.
+It has moments that have become iconic, and it is that rare thing, an American rom-com with heart beyond its running time.
 5/5